Conditional stability for an inverse problem of a fully-discrete stochastic hyperbolic equation

 \end{thm}

 {\bf Remark 4.1.}\ The last error term in (\ref{4.1}) arises from the discretization of hyperbolic equation.
-From control perspective, this phenomenon stems from the lack of uniform observability estimates for discrete hyperbolic equations in the absence of appropriate penalty terms [\ref{Zuazua-SIMA-2005}].
+From a control-theoretic perspective, this phenomenon stems from the lack of uniform observability estimates for discrete hyperbolic equations in the absence of appropriate penalty terms [\ref{Zuazua-SIMA-2005}].

-{\bf Remark 4.2.}\ In [\ref{Lu-IP-2013}], uniqueness for the corresponding continuous inverse problem was established under the assumption $y^{(1)}(T)=y^{(2)}(T)$.
-To recover the stochastic term $g$ within the discrete framework, we require a positive lower bound of the coefficient associated with $g$ in our Carleman estimate, which necessitates modifying the temporal component of the Carleman weight function, see Remark 2.1.
-Due to this reason, we need additional observation data ${\bf t}^+({\bf D}_t y)$ at $t=T$ in the stability result.
-On the other hand, this assumption $y_1|_{t=T}=y_2|_{t=T}$ in [\ref{Lu-IP-2013}] is sufficient for proving the uniqueness result, but a bit unreasonable in numerical computation.
-Indeed, we usually adopt $\|y^{(1)}(T)-y^{(2)}(T)\|\leq \delta$ with a small error lever $\delta >0$ with a suitable norm.
-Under such an assumption, measurements of time derivative of $y$ are further required to study stability estimate or numerical analysis.
+{ {\bf Remark 4.2.}\ In discrete settings, a prior condition $g^{(1)}(T)=g^{(2)}(T)$ is required for our stability.
+On one hand, in both the spatially semi-discrete and fully continuous settings, i.e. $\Delta t\rightarrow 0$, this condition can be removed, since $\Delta t$ appears as a factor in the coefficient of $g|_{t=T}$ in Carleman estimate (\ref{3.2}).
+On the other hand, $g^{(1)}(T)=g^{(2)}(T)$ can not be deduced from $\left\|\sqrt{T-t}(g^{(1)}-g^{(2)})\right\|_{L^2_{\mathcal F}(\Omega; L^2(\mathcal M))}=0$ in discrete settings.
+In [\ref{Lü 2015}], the corresponding continuous inverse problem was investigated under the assumption $y^{(1)}(T)=y^{(2)}(T)$. {In particular, when $g$ is independent of $t$, the last term in (\ref{3.2}) can be absorbed by the term of $g$ on the left-hand side of (\ref{3.2}), provided that $\Delta t$ is chosen sufficiently small.
+Consequently, in this case, the condition $g(T)=\bar{g}$ in $\mathcal{W}$ can be omitted.} Obviously, the assumption $y^{(1)}|_{t=T}=y^{(2)}|_{t=T}$ in [\ref{Lü 2015}] is sufficient for proving the uniqueness result, but is somewhat unreasonable for stability analysis or numerical computation.
+Indeed, we usually adopt $\|y^{(1)}(T)-y^{(2)}(T)\|\leq \delta$ with a small error level $\delta >0$ under a suitable norm.
+Therefore, our stability result is more suitable for numerical analysis and applications.